 While people or organisations with greater muscle such as large corporations and governments, individuals also have their hand in making a difference.
 Their actions include change of lifestyle choices; voting with their money and their political voices especially now in the #BlackLivesMatter era when many corporations are being “unmasked”.

-We are the Weather is structured in an interesting manner.
-At the beginning he uses continuous prose, then in the second section, he ays out the facts in bullet points so that he doesn’t want to “bore” the reader’ but also this a handy way of memorising them.
-Half-way through the book, he dives into a soliloquy which exposes the inner struggles of most people on the onset of their eco-conscious journey.
+We are the Weather is structured interestingly.
+In the beginning, he uses continuous prose, then in the second section, he ays out the facts in bullet points so that he doesn’t want to “bore” the reader’ but also a handy way of memorising them.
+Halfway through the book, he dives into a soliloquy which exposes the inner struggles of most people at the onset of their eco-conscious journey.

 This climate crisis offers humans the opportunity to make better decisions about the planet and the legacy they would like to leave for future generations.
 Foer offers this piece of advice to himself and to us: